LindenLaboratory/Borealis/README.md

 ### Choir
 - The _Choir_ is the final type of device making up the network
 - There will usually be more than one _Choir_ device on the network
+- _Choir_ devices have two modes:
+    - **HID Mode**
         - The _Choir_ do not receive or process any commands
         - They only work on computers that use the Windows OS
         - When plugged into a computer it uses HID copy over the **Borealis** folder to the target computer and execute the program
-- Once it is done (3-10s) the device can be disconnected
+        - Once it is done (3-6s) the device can be disconnected
         - This allows the _Choir_ to run on the computer with no external devices connected
+    - **FEEDBACK Mode**
+        - The _Choir_ now sends data to the _Conductor_
+        - The data is formatted as JSON and can add commands or log data with extra functionality easy to add from _main.py_ in _Conductor_.

 ---